 is equipped with a front fingerprint reader

-uses the wifi connection
+uses the wifi and bluetooth connection

 We constantly implement new technologies and skills thanks to Additive Manufacturing.